QualitativeDataRepository/iqmrnavigator/participants/module-prerequisites.md

 title: Module Prerequisites
 ---

+Some of IQMR’s module sequences have prerequisites that need to be completed in advance of the Institute beginning.
+For the pre-Institute assignment required for the Ethnographic Methods module sequence, please see [the module sequence description](/modules/ethnography#preparation-required) for details and deadlines.

-Some of IQMR's modules require participants to have basic familiarity with some content, such as a programming language or basic statistical concepts.
+Other module sequences, listed below, require participants to have basic familiarity with some content, such as a programming language or basic statistical concepts.
 This requirement helps to ensure that the modules are maximally useful for everyone, focusing on methods and techniques, and not basic instruction in how to use the software.

 Participants who plan to take modules with prerequisites **are required** to either take a short (asynchronous) online workshop providing basic familiarity, or demonstrate their pre-existing knowledge of the software, by **June 8, 2025**.